strapi/strapi/docs/v3.x/guides/unit-testing.md

 In the example we'll use and example `Hello world` `/hello` endpoint from [controllers](../concepts/controllers.md#example) section.
 :::

+Some might say that API tests are not unit but limited integration tests, regardless of nomenclature, let's continue with testing first endpoint.

-We'll test if our endpoint works propelly and route `/hello` does return `Hello World`
+We'll test if our endpoint works properly and route `/hello` does return `Hello World`

 Let's create a separate test file were `supertest` will be used to check if endpoint works as expected.